 A slave compensation claim provides information about the soldier/former slave as well as his former owner.
 The quantity and quality of information varies based on the amount of information submitted by the former slave owner.

 If claimant owned soldier/slave at time of birth

 If claimant did not own soldier/slave at time of birth

 If owner acquired slave through inheritance, claim may include

 If slave was acquired from an estate, whether by inheritance or by purchase, claim may include

 Entries 348 and 350 of the Preliminary Inventory of the Records of the Adjutant General's Office (Preliminary Inventory 17) [Record Group 94] describe registers recording claims made by loyal slave owners from the states of Delaware, Kentucky, Maryland, Missouri, Tennessee, and West Virginia.
 Those records are in Record Group 94 at the National Archives in Washington, D.C and are not microfilmed.

 However, since each slave compensation claim was based on the service of a specific soldier, a copy of the claim's paperwork was placed in that soldier's compiled military service record.
 The U.S. Colored Troops having the highest number of these claims are the regiments formed in the border-states of Delaware, Kentucky, Maryland, and Missouri, or in neighboring states such as Kansas, Iowa, Illinois, Ohio, Indiana, or Tennessee.

 The National Archives is in the process of microfilming the USCT Compiled Service Records.
 Regiments organized predominantly from Missouri men include the 18th, 60th, 62nd, 65th, 67th (later consolidated with the 65th), and 68th infantry.

-Listed below are the microfilmed USCT Compiled Service Records which are available in Special Collection and their National Archives microfilm publication number:
+Listed below are the microfilmed USCT Compiled Service Records, which are available in the History and Genealogy Department, and their National Archives microfilm publication number: